BitEscrow/escrow-sdk/docs/proposal.md

 interface ProposalData {
-  content   ?: string           // Store any kind of text or json data. deadline  ?: number           // The max length of a published contract. expires    : number           // The max length of an active contract. effective ?: number           // Set a specific date for activation. feerate   ?: number           // Define a fee-rate to use for transactions. members    : MemberData[]     // Signing members of the contract. network    : Network          // Network (chain) of the contract. paths      : PathEntry[]      // Conditional payments in the contract. payments   : PaymentEntry[]   // Unconditional payments in the contract.
+  content   ?: string           // Store any kind of text or json data. deadline  ?: number           // The max length of a published contract. duration   : number           // The max length of an active contract. effective ?: number           // Set a specific date for activation. feerate   ?: number           // Define a fee-rate to use for transactions. network    : Network          // Network (chain) of the contract. paths      : PathEntry[]      // Conditional payments in the contract. payments   : PaymentEntry[]   // Unconditional payments in the contract.